@qawolf/pom provides Page Object Model (POM) infrastructure for

 Extend BasePageObject.
 It stores the Playwright Page (available as

-objects.
+for a registered name.
 Keep selectors in a private locators getter.

 The page registry